-garden create, the basic development workflow, how Garden's providers work, and the basics of testing and dependencies.
+In this article we discuss how to set up a new Garden project, the basic development workflow, how Garden's providers work, and the basics of testing and dependencies.

 The Helm package manager is one of the most commonly used tools for managing Kubernetes manifests.
 Garden supports using your own Helm charts, alongside your container modules.
-This guide shows you how to use 3rd-party (or otherwise external) Helm charts, as well as your own charts in your Garden project.
+This guide shows you how to use 3rd-party (or otherwise external) Helm charts, as well as your own charts, in your Garden project.
 We also go through how to configure tests, tasks and hot-reloading for your charts.